replane-dev/replane-javascript/README.md

 # Replane JavaScript SDK

-Small TypeScript client for fetching configuration values from a Replane API.
+Small TypeScript client for watching configuration values from a Replane API with realtime updates and context-based override evaluation.

 Part of the Replane project: [replane-dev/replane](https://github.com/replane-dev/replane).